soltanisgeo/Website/content/publication/f/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: SEE7
+publication: SEE8
-publication_short: Velocity structure imaging by inversions of Rayleigh wave ellipticity Application to the Arak city, Iran. *7th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation – distinguished paper**
+publication_short: The efficiency of using three component array-based ellipticity methods for site characterization. *8th International Conference on Seismology and Earthquake Engineering (SEE8)*, Tehran, Iran. **Oral presentation**

 abstract: